Bard

 That set me on a road I still walk today, crafting and sharing music regularly.

-In 2021, still in lockdown, I bought a bowl back mandolin from Crete, taught myself mixing, mastering, Canva, and Squarespace (meta, I know), and in 2022, I bought a vegan Fiberskyn hand drum I use in my music.
+In 2021, still in lockdown, I bought a bowl back mandolin from Crete, taught myself mixing, mastering, Canva, and Squarespace (meta, I know), and in 2022, I bought a vegan Fiberskyn hand drum I still use in my music.
+I derive much pleasure and pride from designing my music art and often drawing for it too, as you can see from some of the pieces below.

 I have also made 20 extended plays, several with songs not on the albums, and some with traditional folk songs and covers and more than 70 singles, again some discrete and not repeated on either the albums of EPs.